 Human leukocyte antigens (HLA) are proteins that help the body's immune system differentiate between its own cells and foreign, harmful substances.
 The HLA-B27 protein, located on the surface of white blood cells, has been linked to the development of spondyloarthropathies, a group of inflammatory diseases including ankylosing spondylitis.

 The major histocompatibility complex (MHC) present in all vertebrates is known as the human leukocyte antigen system or HLA.
-The molecules that constitute the MHC are found on the surface of the cells that make up our tissues and are encoded by genes located on chromosome 6.
-MHCs are the most polymorphic proteins and are involved in the presentation of antigens to a type of immune cell known as cytotoxic T cells.
+The molecules that make up the MHC are found on the surface of the cells that make up our tissues and are encoded by genes located on chromosome 6.
+MHCs are the most polymorphic proteins and are involved in antigen presentation to a type of immune cell known as cytotoxic T cells.
 MHC binds to fragments of pathogen-derived proteins and displays these peptides on its surface to cytotoxic T cells and activates the immune system response.